-With a valid passport and approved Sri Lanka ETA, foreign visitors are issued with a 30-day short-stay visa at the port of entry.
+With a valid passport and approved official Sri Lanka Travel Authorization, foreign visitors are issued with a 30-day short-stay visa at the port of entry.

 The Sri Lanka visa is valid for tourism or business, or a 2-day stay for transit purposes, and can also be extended after arrival in the country.
 The ETA for Sri Lanka has a total validity of 6 months from the date of issue.